 There is a wide range of extra activities during the course:

-- visits to the Houses of Parliament, the UK Supreme Court and other political institutions in London;
+- a visit to the Houses of Parliament and other political institutions in London;

 - debating competitions;

 - viewing political films at the Arts Picturehouse in Cambridge;

 It is intended to organize a study visit to Washington DC to enrich the study of government and politics of the USA.

 - At least 7 GCSEs at Grade 4, including GCSE Maths.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.